sergeypedan/formtastic-tristate-radio/README.md

 - [ ] Load translations from gem
 - [ ] Add translations into most popular languages
+- [ ] Make the gem configurable
+- [ ] Pull the key used for “unset” choice value into configuration
 - [ ] Rgister `:tristate_radio` for Boolean columns with `null`
+- [ ] Decouple `ActiveModel::Type::Boolean` thing from Formtastic things, maybe into a separate gem
 - [ ] Decouple from Rails